luaxlou/password_crack/README.md

 # PasswordCrack

-crack password by dicts,
+crack password by dicts
-suppert  single thread  md5 crack now

 all the dicts has created .This program will auto download the password dict which you specified.

 example dict_name:week_password_sample
 You could see all the dicts on: https://github.com/luaxlou/week_password/tree/master/dicts

+## features
+- single thread  md5 crack
+- check password is week

 ## Installation